 Verse 10: But his sons shall be stirred up, and shall assemble a multitude of great forces: and one shall certainly come, and overflow, and pass through: then shall he return, and be stirred up, even to his fortress.

 According to Maxwell, verses 10 to 12 “deal principally with the battle of Raphia, June 22, 217 B.C.”
-Although secular historians may not have considered it to be a fulfillment of Gabriel’s prophecy, yet they agree the battle of Raphia was “fought on 22 June 217 BC near modern Rafah between the forces of Ptolemy IV of Egypt, Philopator and Antiochus III the Great of the Seleucid kingdom.”
+Although secular historians may not have considered it to be a fulfillment of Gabriel’s prophecy, they agree the battle of Raphia was “fought on 22 June 217 BC near modern Rafah between the forces of Ptolemy IV Philopator, king and pharaoh of Ptolemaic Egypt and Antiochus III the Great of the Seleucid Empire.”

-This brings up an important point: “why was Gabriel so interested in this battle, or, for that matter, all the other battles he refers to in chapter 11?”
-Several reasons come to mind, but primarily, it would seem, battles are permanently etched into the minds of men who lived in the times they were fought, and are not easily forgotten even by successive generations especially those employing historians who research the annals of human history.
-For that one reason alone, it would seem Gabriel capitalized on that fact in order tofacilitate tracking the extraordinary accuracy of his predictions; thus confirming the faith of those who chose to believe God throughout history from Daniel’s time, and especially our time.
+This brings up an important point: Why was Gabriel so interested in this battle, or, for that matter, all the other battles he refers to in chapter 11?
+Several reasons come to mind, but primarily, it would seem, battles are permanently etched into the minds of men who lived in the times they were fought and are not easily forgotten even by successive generations, especially those employing historians who research the annals of human history.
+For that one reason alone, it would seem Gabriel capitalized on that fact in order to facilitate tracking the extraordinary accuracy of his predictions; thus, confirming the faith of those who choose to believe God.

 Verse 11: And the king of the south shall be moved with choler, and shall come forth and fight with him, even with the king of the north: and he shall set forth a great multitude; but the multitude shall be given into his hand.